brmdv/usecase-summarization/README.md

 The goal of this project, on behalf of [Algorhythm](https://algorhythm.be/), is to explore the current state of Natural Language Processing for text summarization.

+{:toc}

 ## Technical details

 ### Data sources

-The methods are tested on [books](https://www.gutenberg.org/) that are in the public domain.
+The methods are tested on [books](https://www.gutenberg.org/) that are in the public domain, downloaded in HTML format from Project Gutenberg.

 ### Deliverables

 - **Project Gutenberg** [book parser](book_reading.py), to extract paragraphs from selected chapters.
--
+- Simple Flask **webapp** to [try out](#) some results.

 ### Installation and usage

-This project is mainly built on HuggingFace's transformers library, as it provides an easy way into the newest pre-trained models.
-I opted for the
+This project is mainly built on [HuggingFace's](https://huggingface.co/) [transformers](https://github.com/huggingface/transformers) library, as it provides an easy way into the newest pre-trained models.
+I opted for the Tensorflow backend, as it is already installed on [Google Collab](), so that I could easily upscale bigger test to the free resources provided by Google.

 ## Notable conclusions